By Tim Lambert

 BANKS IN 17TH CENTURY ENGLAND

-Furthermore new types of furniture were introduced.
+Furthermore new types of furniture were introduced in Stuart England.
 In the mid 17th century chests of drawers became common.
 Grandfather clocks also became popular.
-Later in the century the bookcase was introduced.
+Later in the century, the bookcase was introduced.

 Chairs also became far more comfortable.
 Upholstered (padded and covered) chairs became common in wealthy people's homes.
 In the 1680s the first real armchairs appeared.